jfrog/log-analytics-prometheus/README.md

    1. Artifactory: 7.111.10
    2. Xray: 3.118.20
-   3. Prometheus: 3.4.1
+   3. Prometheus: 3.4.2
    4. Grafana: 12.0.2
-   5. Loki: 2.9.6
+   5. Loki: 3.5.0

-## Read me before installing
+## Read This Before Installing

 ### Important Note: This version replaces all previous implementations.
 This version is not an in-place upgrade to the existing solution from JFrog but is a full reinstall.
 Any dashboard customizations done on previous versions will need to be redone.

 ```
 This guide assumes the implementer is performing new setup.
 Changes to handle install in an existing setup will be highlighted where applicable.
-If prometheus is already installed and configured, we recommend to have the existing prometheus release name handy.
+If Prometheus is already installed and configured, we recommend to have the existing Prometheus release name handy.
 If Loki is already installed and configured, we recommend to have its service URL handy.
 ```